georgebwang/Beamer-MonashBS/README.md

 This is a self-made unofficial LaTeX Beamer theme for Monash Business School Department of Banking and Finance.

+*Update:* I've created a cleaner version of the theme and put it into the `Cleaner` branch, free feel to check it out.

 ## Example

 Please see the `Example` folder for a minimal working example ([PDF](Example/example.pdf)).